top of page

 Analyzing Feedback for Actionable Insights

 After collecting feedback, the next step is analysis.
-Look for trends, patterns, and recurring themes.
+Look for trends, patterns, and recurring themes in the responses.

 Identifying Patterns